vishvAsa/devaH/content/jyotisha/diurnal_plane.md

 ## Motivation

-There was a long discussion about the following brAhmaNa of the taittirIyakas.
+There was a long discussion about the following brAhmaNa of the taittirIyakas- तैत्तिरीयब्राह्मणे [ऽत्र](../../kalpa/brAhmaNa/taittirIya/kriyA/puNya-naxatra/)।.

--  <div class="js_include" url="../kalpa/brAhmaNa/taittirIya/kriyA/puNya-naxatra.md"  newLevelForH1="2" includeTitle="true"> </div>

 The classical commentators (as well as modern shrauta and smArta ritualists familiar with ancient and modern astronomy I checked with) clearly require measurement of the time required by the sun to "reach" a certain point "behind" the position of a desired naxatra at sunrise.
 Of course, this means reaching a certain point on the sun’s daily path, \[let’s say that it lies in something called the Diurnal circle (defined below)\], which is comparable (say in altitude or proximity) to the point where the nakShatra was last seen.